- Keeping kids safe

 Who can nominate a young person?

-Anyone can nominate a special young person in care including:
+Anyone can nominate a special young person in care, or who recently left care including:

 - social workers